 Note three of the top five auctions claim the Esquire is DG (Deep Groove) Ha ha!
 Should have followed LJC – a watertight ebay case for “not as described” – renegotiate the price.
 I was the outbid on a number of those auctions, and it is way over my usual house limit.

 Under circumstances it’s perhaps best not to go into here, I chanced on someone selling a copy of the Esquire Outward Bound.
 We agreed a price by exchange of email, and at that point, needed to organise the actual execution of the transaction without any of the guarantees or security of Ebay and Paypal – a timely reminder how those things take the stress out of buying and selling.
 As both of us had access to London, we agreed the best solution was a face to face meet, which is what we did.

 This was one of my few face to face substantial cash purchases.
 A date, time, and location for the exchange was agreed, at a London rail terminus in the City, close by the river Thames.
-It didn’t help that the week before I had been re-watching one of my favourite movies “Ronin”.
-There is a scene, set in Paris, where Robert de Niro’s gang, who are seeking to buy weapons for a heist, meet with gangsters at a pre-arranged deserted riverside location to exchange the money for the guns.
+It didn’t help that the week before I had been re-watching one of my favourite movies, John Frankenheimer’s “Ronin” (1998).
+There is a scene set in Paris, where Robert de Niro’s gang, who are seeking to buy weapons for a heist, meet with gangsters at a pre-arranged deserted location along the Seine, to exchange money for guns.